Thermochron

 )

-Construct a MultipleDomain diffusion chronometer given an observed argon release spectrum, degassing schedule, where domain is represented by a PlanarAr or SphericalAr chronometer.
+Construct a MultipleDomain diffusion chronometer given an observed release spectrum and degassing schedule, where each domain is in turn represented by a Chronometer object (e.g. PlanarAr, SphericalAr).

-Domain diffusivity and volume parameters must be supplied as vectors Ea [kJ/mol], lnD0a2 [log(1/s)], and volume_fraction [unitless] obtained by separately fitting the release spectrum (the former two as an MDDiffusivity object).
+Domain diffusivity and volume parameters must be supplied as vectors Ea [kJ/mol], lnD0a2 [log(1/s)], and volume_fraction [unitless] obtained by separately fitting the release spectrum (the former two as an MDiffusivity object).

 source